Samsung teases Galaxy Z Fold2 with bigger screens

 The Galaxy Z Fold2 is Samsung’s third foldable, following the arrival of the clamshell Samsung Galaxy Z Flip in February, and offers what Samsung is heralding “meaningful innovations” to the foldable design and user experience.

 Like the original Fold, the sequel is comprised of two edge-to-edge, nearly bezel-less Infinity-O Displays – but this time they’re even bigger.
 The cover screen is 6.2 inches – up significantly from the Fold’s 4.6-inch front display – while the main screen when unfolded has increased from 7.3 inches to 7.6 inches.
+The latter also has a 120Hz screen, like the Galaxy S20 and Note 20.
 The leaks were correct, then.

 As you can see, the new Fold also gets an elegant punch-hole camera design rather than the fairly ugly notch on the first Fold.